Cray-HPE/docs-csm/install/configure_aruba_aggregation_switch.md

 They run in a high availability pair and use VSX to provide redundancy.

-Requirements:
+## Prerequisites

 - Three connections between the switches, two of these are used for the ISL (Inter switch link) and one used for the keepalive.
 - The ISL uses 100GB ports and the keepalive will be a 25 GB port.

 Here is an example snippet from an aggregation switch on the 25G_10G tab of the SHCD spreadsheet.